 This is the old Clonmel heritage trail illustration booklet we used for our self-guided walking tour around Clonmel’s sights.
 It has wonderful illustrations of the old buildings and sights around Clonmel.
 I’m not 100% on who the artist was, but the booklet states, designed by a Jim Fegan.

 In 1810, The Main Guard building was converted and the stone arches were enclosed, as seen in this illustration.
 By the late 1990’s, the building had fallen into disrepair and was taken over by the OPW and renovated back to the original 7 arches.

 Pictured in the late 1990’s before renovations.
 Up to recent times, The Main Guard building was used as a bar and grocery shop, called Cooney’s.
 Image Source: OPW

-The trail we did is based around these information map boards pictured below, which will you find dotted around Clonmel.
-The boards have a map of Clonmel and each board, includes the illustrations of the buildings and sights.
+The trail we did is based on these information map boards pictured below, which will you find dotted around Clonmel.
+The boards have a map of Clonmel and each board includes the illustrations of the buildings and sights.

 This model depicts the way the building looked from about 1810 up to the 1990’s when the stone archways were enclosed and it was converted to stores.